jmcollin78/versatile_thermostat/documentation/en/self-regulation.md

 If a valve closure rate entity is configured, it will be set to 100 minus the opening rate to force the valve into a particular state.

+Note: for Sonoff TRVZB you should not configure the "closing degree" parameter.
+This leads to a bug in the TRV and the `hvac_action` is no more working.

 ### Other self-regulation

 In the second case, Versatile Thermostat calculates an offset based on the following information: